What to Ask a Contractor Before a Renovation

 - Are you licensed for this type of project?
 Ask which licenses the contractor holds, and confirm that they meet your state's licensing requirements for the specific type of work your project involves.

 - Are you bonded?
-A bonded contractor carries a surety bond, which is a financial guarantee that certain losses may be covered if the contractor fails to complete the job or meet legal obligations, such as pulling permits.
+A bonded contractor carries a surety bond, which is a financial guarantee that certain losses will be covered if the contractor fails to complete the job or meet legal obligations, such as pulling permits.

 Background and experience